 Not all students benefit from classroom-based lectures.
 Low-income and first-generation students face an especially high risk of falling behind in general education courses.
-With the right tools, all students can increase their learning and stay on the path to a degree or credential.
+With the right tools, all students can increase their learning and stay on the path to a certificate or degree.

-Online and hybrid (in-person and online) learning can help students by adapting to their strengths and needs and providing them with timely feedback and additional support.
-In some cases pass rates for at-risk students can increase by one third and content mastery can occur twice as quickly, in addition to increases in degree completion.
+Online and combined online/in-person courses and programs can help students by adapting to their strengths and needs and providing them timely feedback and additional support.
+In some cases, pass rates for at-risk students can increase by one third and content mastery can occur twice as quickly, in addition to increases in degree completion.

-Our goal is to accelerate the development of digital learning tools and the understanding of how they can be used to help students achieve greater success.
+Our goal is to accelerate the development of digital learning tools and increase understanding of how these tools can be used to help students achieve greater success.
 While technology is not a “fix all” for institutional transformation, it is a critical tool help advance those efforts.

 - Digital Courseware Product Index

 - Digital Learning Network

 - Implementing Adaptive Courseware

 - Making Digital Learning Work: Success Strategies from Six Leading Universities and Community Colleges

 - Scaling Solutions to Higher Education’s Biggest Challenges Report